sriramab/gamamanual/References/PlatformDocumentation/Preferences.md

     * Path to RScript: the path to the RScript library (http://www.r-project.org) in the system.
   * **GIS Coordinate Reference Systems**: settings about CRS to use when loading or saving GIS files
     * Let GAMA decide which CRS to use to project GIS data: if true, GAMA will decide which CRS, based on input, should be used to project GIS data.
 Default is false (i.e. only one CRS, entered below, is used to project data in the models)
-    * …or use the following CRS (EPSG code): choose a CRS that will be applied to all GIS data when projected in the models.
+    * ...or use the following CRS (EPSG code): choose a CRS that will be applied to all GIS data when projected in the models.
 Please refer to http://spatialreference.org/ref/epsg/ for a list of EPSG codes.
     * When no .prj file or CRS is supplied, consider GIS data to be already projected: if true, GIS data that is not accompanied by a CRS information will be considered as projected using the above code.
     * ...or use the following CRS (EPSG code): choose a CRS that will represent the default code for loading uninformed GIS data.
     * When no CRS is provided, save the GIS data with the current CRS: if true, saving GIS data will use the projected CRS unless a CRS is provided.